Azure/PSRule.Rules.Azure/docs/commands/Export-AzPolicyAssignmentRuleData.md

 The path to store generated JSON files containing resources.

 If this parameter is not specified, output will be written to the current working path.
-The file name `definitions-<name>.json` will be used when this parameter is not set or a directory is specified.
+The file name `definitions-<name>.Rule.jsonc` will be used when this parameter is not set or a directory is specified.
 Where `<name>` is the name of the assignment specified by `-Name`.